-- 1. Scope of Gaming.
-Subject to the terms and conditions of this Compact, the Tribe is authorized to engage in the following Class III gaming activities: - a.
+1. Scope of Gaming.
+Subject to the terms and conditions of this Compact, the Tribe is authorized to engage in the following Class III gaming activities on the Reservation:

+a.
 Casinos.
 The Tribe may engage in all forms and types of gambling which are expressly authorized by the Nevada Revised Statutes, by the Nevada Gaming Commission, and/or lawfully permitted to be played by the State.
 The mix of games, number of gaming devices, bet limits, and prize limits (if any) employed by the Tribe at such Tribal gaming facilities shall be determined by the Tribal Gaming Commission.
-All such casinos shall be located within the Reservation. - b.
+All such casinos shall be located within the Reservation.
+The Tribe may authorize casinos to be operated on watercraft on Pyramid Lake.

+b.
 Slots Only Locations.
-In addition to the full-range casinos authorized in subsection (a), the Tribe may operate no more than 65 slot machines at any premise owned by the Tribe within the Reservation, not to exceed a total of 300 slot machines.
-If, after the date of this Agreement, the Tribe acquires new lands that are not contiguous to the Reservation, gaming may be conducted on such lands only if the Secretary of the Interior and the Governor of the State of Nevada concur in the approval of gaming on the newly acquired lands. - (1) The Tribe agrees not to expand slot machine operations beyond the above limits unless either:
+In addition to the full-range casinos authorized in subsection (a), the Tribe may operate a Tribal gaming facility with slots-only gaming with no more than 65 slot machines at any premise owned by the Tribe within the Reservation, not to exceed a total of 300 slot machines.

+(1) The Tribe agrees not to expand slot machine operations beyond the above limits unless either:

-- (a) Such expansion is agreed upon in writing by the Tribe and the Chairman of the State Gaming Control Board; or - (b) Such expansion is authorized pursuant to an amendment to this Agreement or a subsequent gaming compact.
+(a) Such expansion is agreed upon inwriting by the Tribe and the Chairman of theState Gaming Control Board; or c.
+Lottery.
+Notwithstanding anything to the contrary, the Tribe may engage in lotteries as permitted by Chapter 462 of the Nevada Revised Statutes.

+(b) Such expansion is authorized pursuantto an amendment to this Agreement or asubsequent gaming compact.